janpfeifer/gonb/README.md

-For the most cases, one can simply import [`github.com/janpfeifer/gonb/gonbui`](https://pkg.go.dev/github.com/janpfeifer/gonb/gonbui): the library offers and convenient API to everything available.
+For the most cases, one can simply import [`github.com/janpfeifer/gonb/gonbui`](https://pkg.go.dev/github.com/janpfeifer/gonb/gonbui): the library offers a convenient API to everything available.
 Examples of use in the [tutorial](examples/tutorial.ipynb).

 If implementing some new mime type (or some other form of interaction), see `kernel/display.go` for the protocol